testsigmahq/testsigma-docs/src/pages/docs/reports/runs/test-suite-reports.md

 ---
 title: "Test Suites Reports in Testsigma"
-metadesc: "How to view test run results on the basis of test suites executed in Testsigma"
+metadesc: "A Test Suite is a collection of test cases.
+Learn how to view test run results on the basis of test suites executed in Testsigma"
 noindex: false
 order: 13.25
 page_id: "Test Suites Reports in Testsigma"